 Most popular serif fonts

-The most popular serif fonts are Times New Roman, Arial, Georgia, Garamond, and Didot (to name a few).
+The most popular serif fonts are Times New Roman, Georgia, Garamond, and Didot (to name a few).
 These fonts are often pre-installed in computers, making them an easy default choice.

 Famous brands with serif font logos